Xilinx/VMC_Help/HDL/fir_compiler_v7_2_ssr/README.md

 For Vector FIRs, only an Integer rate change is supported.

 ##### Interpolation Rate Value
-This field is applicable to all Interpolation filter types and Decimation filter types for Fractional Rate Change implementations.
-The value provided in this field defines the up-sampling factor, or P for Fixed Fractional Rate (P/Q) resampling filter implementations.
+This field is applicable to all Interpolation filter types.
+The value provided in this field defines the up-sampling factor.

 ##### Decimation Rate Value
-This field is applicable to the all Decimation and Interpolation filter types for Fractional Rate Change implementations.
-The value provided in this field defines the down-sampling factor, or Q for Fixed Fractional Rate (P/Q) resampling filter implementations.
+This field is applicable to all Decimation filter types.
+The value provided in this field defines the down-sampling factor.

 ##### Super Sample Rate (SSR)